Master of Arts in Teaching (MAT)

 - complete 50 hours of field experience (including 15 hours in special education settings)

-- obtain passing scores on the LAST and CST and other NYSED certification requirements; (see additional information about upcoming changes to NYS certification examinations at the NYSED website)
+- obtain passing scores on the ALST, EAS, and CST exams (see additional information about changes to NYS certification examinations at the NYSED website)

 - receive New York state fingerprint clearance